hypernym-studio/bundler/README.md

 ## Community

-Feel free to use the official [discussions](https://github.com/hypernym-studio/bundler/discussions) for any additional questions.
+Feel free to ask questions or share new ideas.

+Use the official [discussions](https://github.com/hypernym-studio/bundler/discussions) to get involved.

 ## License

-Developed in 🇭🇷 Croatia
+Developed in 🇭🇷 Croatia.

 Released under the [MIT](LICENSE.txt) license.